alexander34ro/DevOps/StackChoices.md

 This application is built using JavaScript and Node.js and uses a MongoDB database.
 List with our main dependencies:

+- Node - Enables server-side JavaScript
-- Express - backend framework
+- Express - Backend framework for our APIs

-- Mongoose - DB abstraction layer
+- Mongoose - DB abstraction layer that connects to our Mongo database

-- React - frontend framework
+- React - Frontend framework for the MiniTwit client

-- Bulma/Semantic - UI library
+- Semantic - UI library

-- Ava - tests framework
+- Ava - Framework for writing readable tests
+- ESLint & Prettier - Static analysis tools that check code complexity and format
+- Throng - Clustering multiple workers for autoscaling and load balancing

 ---